 There is much to see!
 And we always have coloring supplies and doggie clean up bags on hand.
 Wear your boots and take a tour to the Ewing Young grave, the Ewing Young Heritage Oak, and the horses and big barn.
 Kids must be accompanied by adults, naturally, and we appreciate a call ahead if you'd like a tour: 503-799-6667.

-With the weather turning cold we put up the tent walls, fired up the heater, and created some hot drinks!
+With the weather turning cold we fired up the tent heater and are serving delicious hot drinks!

-We sell them big, tall, hot, and virgin-style, and you can add spirits or not, as you like.
+We sell them tall and virgin-style.
+You can add spirits or not, as you like.

 Hot Buttered Coffee